zubinchopra/portaldocs/portal-sdk/templates/portalfx-controls-dropdown.md

 ```

 #### multiItemDisplayText
-If you want to change the format of the default text, you may set multiItemDisplayText.
+If you want to change the format of the default text, you may set `multiItemDisplayText`.
 Include a {0} in the replaced string if you want to include the number of items selected.

 ```typescript
 this.dropDownVM = DropDown.create(container, {